Sharing tips on the best way to clean earbuds, especially when they get yellow and full of ear wax.

 More Tips To Keep Headphones Clean

-- Earbuds will turn yellow over time if they are not cared for properly.
-You should always store your headphones in some sort of a case if it did not come with one to protect them from elements.
+Earbuds will turn yellow over time if they are not cared for properly.
+You should always store your headphones in some sort of a case if they did not come with one to protect them from elements.

 Why You Need to Clean Your Earbuds Right Away

 This is kind of gross but you need to know it.
 Your headphones and earbuds contain more bacteria than your kitchen sink.
 The bacteria found on the headphones included staphylococcus and pseudomonas, which can cause infection if you have a cut or abrasion within your ear canal.

 The problem is, I use your earbuds so often and I leave them lying around everywhere and anywhere all the time.
 Unless you are sanitizing your earbuds on a regular daily basis, then they most likely have a whole pool of bacteria on them, just like your cell phone.

 When you leave your headphones laying around, or have them bumbling around in your backpack or purse and then put them into your ears, you are introducing bacteria and dirt into your ears.
 The wax in your ears tries to protect me from bacteria and germs, but it cannot always do so.